In Exercises 1–4, the sample size n, probability of success p, an... | Channels for Pearson+

 Normal Approximation

-The normal approximation to the binomial distribution is used when certain conditions are met, specifically when both np and nq are greater than or equal to 5.
-This allows us to use the normal distribution to estimate probabilities for binomial experiments, simplifying calculations.
-In this scenario, we need to check if np and nq meet this criterion to determine if the normal approximation is valid.
+The normal approximation to the binomial distribution is applicable when both np and nq are greater than or equal to 5.
+This rule of thumb ensures that the binomial distribution is sufficiently symmetric and bell-shaped, allowing for the use of normal distribution techniques to estimate probabilities and make inferences about the data.

 Recommended video: